kaylatrick/Java-Ref-Manual/Java-Ref-Manual.md

 }

 ## overriding //L
+Overriding, used in inheritance, enables a child class to provide different implementation for a method that is already defined and/or implemented in its parent class.
+The overriden method in the child class should have the same name, signature, and parameters as the one in its parent class.

+class Animal {
+   public void move() {
+      System.out.println("Animals can move");
+   }
+}

+class Dog extends Animal {
+   public void move() {
+      System.out.println("Dogs can walk and run");
+   }
+}
 ## packages //T
 A java package is a group of similar types of classes, interfaces and sub-packages.
 Package in java can be categorized in two form, built-in package and user-defined package.